Getting Better

 Katherine Smith is Professor of Public Health Policy at the University of Strathclyde.

-1. Introduction: Reducing Health Inequalities
+1. Introduction: The Holy Grail of Reducing Health Inequalities

 3. Vote Early, Vote Often: Democratisation in Brazil and Health Inequalities